 “I read MONTANA MEMOIR in a single sitting because I couldn’t put it down.
 Bill McGee’s firsthand account brought to such vivid life a world I had heard of, but had never experienced.
 Thank you for writing this book.”

-– J. H., a “city boy”
+– John H., beta reader and a self-described “city boy”

 “MONTANA MEMOIR will make everyone want to be a cowboy.”